tspinoy/thesis-guideamaps/README.md

 ### EditButton

+First try:
 The editButton is a little bit special because when we click the button, it triggers a popup to be opened.
 This popup consists of a form where the user has the chance to adapt the title and the content of the node.
 Further, a color picker is present to change the background color of the node and its children.

+Optimized:
+Instead of the popup, we use a modal now, based on this [link](https://daveceddia.com/open-modal-in-react/).

 ### ExpandCollapseButton